-Yes, as fully licensed physicians, our osteopathic doctors are able to prescribe pain medication to our patients.
-Our treatment protocols can be designed to work alongside a patient’s medication with the goal of eventually getting them off their medication so the patient doesn’t have to keep up with it or deal with unpleasant side effects.
+Yes, as fully licensed physicians, our osteopathic doctors are able to prescribe medications to our patients.
+Our physical treatment protocols can be designed to work alongside a patient’s medication with the goal of eventually getting them off their medication so the patient doesn’t have to keep up with it or deal with unpleasant side effects.

 Do you take insurance?